locustio/locust/docs/writing-a-locustfile.rst

 Referencing the User instance, or the parent TaskSet instance
 ---------------------------------------------------------------

-A TaskSet instance will have the attribute :py:attr:`locust <locust.core.TaskSet.locust>` point to its User instance, and the attribute :py:attr:`parent <locust.core.TaskSet.parent>` point to its parent TaskSet instance.
+A TaskSet instance will have the attribute :py:attr:`locust <locust.core.TaskSet.user>` point to its User instance, and the attribute :py:attr:`parent <locust.core.TaskSet.parent>` point to its parent TaskSet instance.